-Departmental Scholarships of various amounts

-are awarded to students majoring in Art, Theatre, Communication Arts, Nursing or a Southern Baptist Church vocation are eligible to apply for a limited number of scholarships awarded by the OBU department of their major.
+Departmental Scholarships of various amounts are awarded to students majoring in Art, Theatre, Communication Arts, Nursing or a Southern Baptist Church vocation are eligible to apply for a limited number of scholarships awarded by the OBU department of their major.

-OBU Bison Grants and/or OBU Endowed

-Scholarships of various amounts are awarded to students based on the amount of unmet need with consideration of other financial aid the student receives.
+OBU Bison Grants and/or OBU Endowed Scholarships of various amounts are awarded to students based on the amount of unmet need with consideration of other financial aid the student receives.
 A 2.0 GPA is required for renewal.

-Church Staff Dependent Scholarships of \$1,000

-are awarded annually to the spouse or children of paid professional denominational ministers who are currently serving in a Southern Baptist church position or as employees of the BGCO, SBC, or missionaries appointed by the SBC North American or International Mission Boards.
-Students must be enrolled in at least 12 credit hours to receive this scholarship, and renewal is dependent on a cumulative GPA of at least 2.00.
-Application is made by submitting an official employer letter designating the professional Southern Baptist staff positions of the student's spouse or parent.
+Church Staff Dependent Scholarships of \$1,000 are awarded annually to the spouse or children of paid professional denominational ministers who are currently serving in a Southern Baptist church position or as employees of the BGCO, SBC, or missionaries appointed by the SBC North American or International Mission Boards.
+Renewal is dependent on a cumulative GPA of at least 2.00.
+Application is made by submitting an official employer letter designating the professional Southern Baptist staff position of the student's spouse or parent.

-MK Scholarships of \$1,000 up to half-tuition are awarded annually to the children of International Mission Board and North American Mission Board missionaries.
+MK Scholarships of \$1,000 up to half-tuition are awarded annually to the children of SBC International Mission Board and North American Mission Board missionaries.
 OBU guarantees MKs a total amount of OBU scholarships of at least half of the tuition.
 The MK may be awarded more than the \$1,000 minimum if it needs to be increased to reach the guaranteed amount.
 A 2.0 GPA is required for renewal.

-Louise M. Prichard Church Vocations Scholarships of \$1,800 are especially designed to assist students planning a career in Christian ministry.
+Louise M. Prichard Church Vocations Scholarships of \$1,800 are designed to assist students planning a career in Christian ministry.
 An \$8 fee is charged to the student each semester to cover the costs of administering this award.
 To be eligible for the scholarship, an entering student must:

 - 1. Be preparing for a vocational or bivocational Christian ministry (e.g., pastor, foreign or home missionary, minister of music, minister of education, minister of youth, church administrator, church recreation minister). - 2.
 Be licensed to the ministry or endorsed for other ministerial/missionary training by a Southern Baptist church. - 3.
 Be a member of a Southern Baptist Church. - 4.
 Declare a major or minor in religion or applied ministry.
-Some exceptions apply to certain transfers and certain majors which do not allow room for a minor.